 - Teach your cat a trick or two!
 Clicker training is one of the best ways to help your cat stay healthy and confident.
 Click here for some helpful training tips.

-Rabbits and guinea pigs:
+Rabbits and Guinea Pigs:

-Small animals are intelligent and are constantly on the move.
+Small animals are intelligent and constantly on the move.
 Animals like rabbits and guinea pigs have a lot of excess energy that they need to burn in order to be happy and healthy pets.
 Some creative ways to help prevent boredom and destructive behavior are:

 - Creating a DIY obstacle course to exercise your small animal’s mind.
 Both rabbits and guinea pigs are curious and love to discover new things.
 Use boxes or pillows to build your pet a maze, and you can create barriers that they will have to get around for added mental stimulation.
 Have their favorite food or treat waiting for them at the finish for a reward.

 - Supervised exercise outside their pen.
 Small animals like rabbits and guinea pigs need time outside their cage to explore the world around them.
-Make sure to be with them at all times, and for added fun, place their toys around the area so they have approved items that they can chew on.
+Make sure to stay with them at all times, and for added fun, place their toys around the area so they have approved items that they can chew on.